Frequently Asked Questions: Advocacy and Concerned Fairfax

 Who runs the meetings and how do they proceed?

-What is the nature of the relationship between Concerned Fairfax and NAMI Nova?
+What is the relationship between Concerned Fairfax and NAMI Northern Virginia?

-Our goal is to provide for people in the community who have been touched by mental illness and/or substance abuse.
-It provides a forum for community members to discuss their concerns and an opportunity to develop strategies to try to improve the situations for people suffering from different disorders.
-We are citizens looking for ways to make positive change through advocacy.
+Our goal is to advocate for people in the community who have been affected by mental health conditions and/or substance use.
+We provide a forum for community members to discuss their concerns and an opportunity to develop strategies to try to improve the situations for people living with mental health or substance use conditions.
+Members are looking for ways to make positive change through advocacy.
 Our organization is one of collaboration, with members learning from each other as we work.

-We interact with the Community Services Board, acting as lobbyists for people living with mental illnesses in the Northern Virginia area.
-We begin with open discussions amongst ourselves in meetings, sharing our own experiences and concerns.
-Gradually we refine these discussions to the most important tasks that need work, and distinguish the biggest problems.
-Once we specify our goals as a group, someone in a position of authority can take action with our guidance.
-We take vague expressions of dissatisfaction and turn it into action.
-Change is not made by simply going to a Board of Supervisors.
+We begin with discussions in our meetings, sharing our own experiences and concerns.
+Gradually we refine these discussions until we identify and agree on the priority tasks that we want to focus on.
+We take vague expressions of dissatisfaction and turn them into action.
 We are a grassroots organization that provides opportunities for each member to make their own path to successful advocacy in issues they, and the rest of the group, are passionate about.

-Concerned Fairfax is a part of NAMI Northern Virginia, the local affiliate of the National Alliance on Mental Illness.
-Initially placed under the organization’s advocacy efforts, we have grown to a sustained group of passionate community members committed to spreading NAMI’s mission.
-Our membership is 100% voluntary and free.
+Concerned Fairfax is a sustained group of passionate community members committed to raising awareness and local advocacy.
+Our membership is 100% voluntary, free and open to individuals, family members and other who care about people living with a mental health or substance use condition.
 When you come to a meeting, you will sign in and promptly be put on our mailing list for information and events.
-We are always striving to expand membership, so our primary goal is letting people know we exist and are open to hearing their voice.
+We always strive to expand our membership so our goal is to let people know we exist and that we are open to hearing their voice.

 Bill Taylor chairs the meetings.
-An agenda is created for order and gives people a chance to talk in a structured setting.
+An agenda provides order for the meeting and gives people a chance to talk in a structured setting.
 The meetings occur monthly.
-Dates can be found on our main page.
+Dates can be found on our main Concerned Fairfax page.